NOC-OI/python-novice-esces/_episodes/07-cond.md

 month0 = numpy.mean(reshaped_data, axis=0)[0]

 if month0 < 3:
-    print('Can take passengers this month')
+    print("Can take passengers this month")
 ~~~
 {: .language-python}